seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 The exponent $0.5990\ldots$ remained unchanged, but the multiplicative constant was sharpened: [Cohn and Zhao (2014)](https://projecteuclid.org/journals/duke-mathematical-journal/volume-163/issue-10/Sphere-packing-bounds-via-spherical-codes/10.1215/00127094-2738857.full) obtained an average multiplier $1/1.2635\ldots$, [Sardari and Zargar (2024)](https://link.springer.com/article/10.1007/s00208-023-02738-z) obtained $0.4325+51/d$ for $d\ge2000$, and [Zargar (2024)](https://arxiv.org/abs/2407.10697) later obtained $(1+o(1))/e$.
 These refinements improve the prefactor, not the exponential rate $2^{-(0.5990\ldots+o(1))d}$.

-The sphere packing problem is closely related to the following optimization problem.
+The sphere-packing problem is closely related to the following optimization problem.
 We work with "nice" $\mathbb{R}$-valued functions $f$ on $\mathbb{R}^d$, mostly Schwartz functions (denoted by $\mathcal{S}(\mathbb{R}^d;\mathbb{R})$), with Fourier transform

 $$